What are parliamentary committees?

 The chair usually opens a hearing with a brief statement of its purpose and background and outlines the procedures to be followed.
 Witnesses are normally heard individually or in groups representing a single organisation.
 Witnesses are required to tell the truth and occasionally they may be asked to make an oath or affirmation to confirm this.
-The witness sits at the table and is asked to identify himself or herself and to state the capacity in which he or she is appearing before the committee—for example, as a representative of a particular organisation or as a private individual.
+The witnesses sit at the table and are asked to identify themselves and to state the capacity in which they are appearing before the committee—for example, as representatives of a particular organisation or as private individuals.
 If witnesses have supplied a written submission to the committee, they may be asked what part they played in the submission’s preparation and if they wish to amend it.
 Before being questioned, witnesses are usually invited to make a short statement to the committee.

 Usually the committee chair first asks a series of questions before calling on other members to ask any other questions they might have.
 A witness or a member of the committee may object to a question but the committee can insist on it being answered.
 Where a witness declines to answer a question to which the committee has required an answer, the committee may report the facts to the House.
 Only members of the committee may question a witness.
 Sometimes witnesses may request that their evidence be taken ‘in camera’, that is, in private, and that documents submitted be regarded as confidential.
 Such requests are usually, but not necessarily, granted.